Nexfinity/CakeyBot-Wiki/feature/leveling.md

 | Decay Minimum | Sets the minimum XP level for decay to occur and defines the lowest level a user can decay to.
 XP will not drop below this threshold. | 1 |

-# Season XP Drops
+# Random XP Drops
-Season XP Drops introduce timed XP bonuses that occur during active event periods or seasons.
+Random XP Drops introduce timed XP bonuses that occur during active event periods or seasons.
 These drops encourage engagement and reward users for participating during special occasions.
 When enabled, random XP drop events can occur across configured channels, providing users with additional XP rewards upon claiming.

-> **Note:** Season XP Drops can only occur when the feature is enabled and a valid output channel is configured.
+> **Note:** Random XP Drops can only occur when the feature is enabled and a valid output channel is configured.
 {.is-info}

 ## Configuration Settings